JyothiSwaroopReddy07/Chat-Application/README.md

-It is mern stack Application to create an mimic of chat Application.
+It is mern stack project on chat Applications.